arpitbbhayani/articles/blogs/lfu.md

     return value_node.value
 ```

-Again, since this `get` operation also deals with pointer manipulations through direct pointers, the running time complexity of this function is `O(1)` and thus we see that by using a Hash Table along with a bunch of Linked Lists we could achieve a Constant-Time LFU.
+Again, since this operation also only deals with pointer manipulations through direct pointers, the running time complexity of this operation is also constant time.
+Thus we see the Constant Time LFU implementation where the necessary time complexity is achieved by using Hash Tables and Doubly-Linked Lists.

 # References